LazyTitan33/CTF-Writeups/Nahamcon-2024/Others/Secret_Info.md

 `CTF{it_is_a_feature_by_core_xd}`

 Note: I didn't understand the point of this challenge.
-It felt lazy and a missed oppourtunity to do something with a potentially cool wordpress plugin.
+It felt lazy and a missed opportunity to do something with a potentially cool wordpress plugin.